 - Dual stage airbags are a smarter generation of airbags that optimise the level of airbag deployment to suit the severity of the crash.

-- Side and curtain airbags help protect occupants against head, neck and thorax injuries during side impacts and rollovers.
-Knee bags protect lower limbs from injuries caused by impact with dash panels.
+- Knee bags are fitted to some cars to protect lower limbs from injuries caused by impact with dash panels.

 Airbags and bull bars